 - In both chats, you can hover over any message or emojis that you sent and click the trash can icon to delete your own messages.

-Along the top of the backstage page you will see:
+Along the top of the guest speaker view you will see:

 - The event name

 - “Backstage” or “Stream” indicator

 - An option to leave the event.
 Clicking Leave event will disconnect you from the event.
 Make sure you are totally done before clicking this.